vigsam-coder/Cascaide_Studio/README.md

 **Predictive simulation of radiation damage in fusion materials** has to connect three scales: energetic PKA events, picosecond-scale defect production, and long-time microstructural evolution.
 MD gives a physically detailed picture of displacement cascades, but the cost of sampling cascade outcomes across many events makes it impractical to use directly inside multiscale workflows.

-**Cascaide** — a recently funded effort under the **American Science Cloud**, in collaboration with the **UK Atomic Energy Authority (UKAEA)** — tackles exactly this bottleneck.
+**Cascaide** — a recently funded effort under the American Science Cloud, in collaboration with the UK Atomic Energy Authority (UKAEA) — tackles exactly this bottleneck.
 The goal is an **AI-accelerated workflow that produces statistically representative radiation-damage cascade end states**, replacing repeated expensive MD calculations with **fast, validated surrogate sampling** suitable for downstream defect-evolution models.
 This repository is the generative model and interactive studio at the heart of that workflow.

 ---